South African Family Adventure

 Hop on your last early morning game drive in Timbavati Private Nature Reserve.
-Enjoy more game driving inside Kruger National Park in our own vehicle.
-Search for more lion, elephant, rhino and many other animals in one of Africa’s most well-known wildlife areas on our transfer through Kruger National Park in our own vehicle, making our way south towards our camp Nkambeni.
+Enjoy more game driving inside Kruger National Park in an open safari vehicle.
+Search for more lion, elephant, rhino and many other animals in one of Africa’s most well-known wildlife areas.
+Tonight we stay just outside Kruger National Park.
 Enjoy a "boma" dinner, along with traditional dancing by the villagers.
-There is an option for a late afternoon game drive in an open vehicle where you will have a chance to search out some more incredible wildlife.
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 Established in 1898 to protect the wildlife of the South African Lowveld, this national park of nearly 2 million hectares is unrivaled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.
 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 types of trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 Man's interaction with the Lowveld environment over many centuries - from bushman rock paintings to majestic archaeological sites like Masorini and Thulamela - is very evident in the Kruger National Park.
 These treasures represent the cultures, persons and events that played a role in the history of the Kruger National Park and are conserved along with the park's natural assets.